BuilderIO/partytown/README.md

 ### Web Workers

 Partytown's philosophy is that the main thead should be dedicated to your code, and any scripts that are not required to be in the [critical path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path) should be moved to a web worker.
 Main thread performance is, without question, more important than web worker thread performance.
+See the [example page](https://partytown.vercel.app/example/) and [test pages](https://partytown.vercel.app/) for some live demos.

 > If you're looking to instead run _your_ app within a web worker, then we recommend the [WorkerDom](https://github.com/ampproject/worker-dom) project.